 Calculators and tables

 No calculators or tables may be used.
-Candidates may be expected to perform standard arithmetical operations by hand, including multiplication and division, simple powers and roots, and the manipulation of fractions and taking roots.
+Candidates may be expected to perform standard arithmetical operations by hand, including multiplication and division, simple powers and roots, and the manipulation of fractions.
 Answers in Part A should be given exactly unless indicated otherwise.
 Numeric answers in Part B should be calculated to 2 significant figures unless indicated otherwise.
 Knowledge of the values of sin, cos and tan for angles of 0, 30, 45, 60 and 90 degrees (and angles offset from these by multiples of 90 degrees) may be assumed.